Getting to Know Dimensional Fund Advisors: Part I

 Dimensional Fund Advisors Goes Mainstream

-Founded in 1981, Dimensional is the eighth largest mutual fund company today, as reported in this October 28 InvestmentNews article.
+Founded in 1981, Dimensional is the eighth largest mutual fund company today.
 The same article reported that Dimensional was second only to Vanguard Group in 2013 sales.
 It also was recently listed as financial advisors’ favorite fund company in this Cogent Research report.
 A trim 30-year-old, this fund manager seems to be hitting its stride.

 So how is it that Dimensional more closely resembles a cult classic than a box-office hit among individual investors?
 Quietly, almost clandestinely, they’ve succeeded by offering investors an improved way to think about investing … for those willing to listen.